about the artist

-I document my life in writing and am continually editing poetry together from cell phone notes, sketchbook pages and diary entries.
-These poems, in which the speaker longs to transcend heartbreak, Philadelphian ruthlessness, and the limitations of corporeality itself, are then made tactile as images and objects.
-In both the studio and gallery space, I play with written and physical material, transfiguring lived experience into a redeemed bedroom-pop dreamscape.
+I document my life in writing and form poetry and prose in cell phone notes, sketchbook pages and journal entries.
+In these poems, the speaker longs to transcend heartbreak, Philadelphian ruthlessness, and the limitations of corporeality itself.
+Through process-driven making and slow contemplation, these writings become bonded to the images, objects and neon lights I am making in the studio.
+I process influences from music, fashion, film, literature and my family’s Puerto Rican and Persian cultures to weave multidisciplinary installations, and in doing so transfigure lived experience into a redeemed dreamscape.

 The arrangement of my pieces into collections or groups is inspired by the Zoroastrian haftsin, a table of symbolic objects traditionally set out in the home in celebration of Nowruz, the Persian New Year and spring equinox.
 In this context, normal objects like flowers, fruit, candles and mirrors are able to express complex themes of identity, luck, transformation and desire.
 My father assembled his version of this table every March as I grew up, and it captured my imagination.
 My mother’s experiences also inspire my sculptures, particularly a story about her immigration to the United States from Puerto Rico.
 Her family gave her gold chains and other jewelry and told her to sell them when she reached her destination.
 She did this but regretted having to part with these objects.
 Now she loves to collect jewelry, charms, chains and trinkets.
 Both of these sources of fascination show the ability physical objects have to carry coded meaning.
 They also show how objects, like experiences, can be fleeting.
 The springtime blooms and then bursts.
 Tokens of money and memory come and go, in a turning wheel of recycled energy.